-When we select candidates for outside directors and outside A & S Board Members, we select individuals who meet all criteria for these positions, as stipulated in Items 15 and 16, Article 2 of the Companies Act and from the viewpoints of whether or not they are suitable candidates for monitoring the overall operation of our company with excellent character and knowledge and abundant prior management experience.
+When we select candidates for outside directors and outside A & S Board Members, we select individuals with excellent character and insight who meet all criteria for these positions, as stipulated in Items 15 and 16, Article 2 of the Companies Act.
+These positions will be filled by individuals who have experience in corporate management, high levels of expertise in law and accounting, academic knowledge, and are suitable for monitoring the overall operation of our company from a variety of viewpoints.
 For the appointment and dismissal of these officers, we have established a discretionary Remuneration and Nomination Advisory Committee-with three out of four committee members as independent outside directors-as an advisory body of our board.
-We make hiring decisions based on the committee's report.
+Decisions are made with the greatest regard for the committee's reports.